 The Kings and Merchants weep over Babylon

 The judgment of the harlot in this Chapter is very similar to the description given in Ezekiel 16.
 This judgment does not stop with the Reformation.
-The “ships” in verses 17-19 are the ships described in the third trumpet of Revelation 8:9; they are the false churches of today; the merchants who “make their living by the sea” (Rev 18:17), those who profit by a false gospel.
+The “ships” in verses 17-19 are the ships described in the second trumpet of Revelation 8:9; they are the false churches of today; the merchants who “make their living by the sea” (Rev 18:17), those who profit by a false gospel.

 the earth was illumined with his glory – see Isaiah 6:3, and “the Moon” in Rev 12:1; this Angel is the Spirit of Christ illumined in glory, the triumphant Lamb who was victorious in Rev 17:14.